 Since in-season fruit is so sweet already, I skip the sweetener, though list it as an optional ingredient below.
 Before digging into the sugar, cut into your watermelon for a taste and decide if you need it sweeter.
 The addition of lime juice adds a tartness, but it also brings out the sweetness, so give the unsweetened way a chance.

-Makes about 8 popsicles4 cups cubed watermelon flesh (about 1 pound, rind removed)
+4 cups cubed watermelon flesh (about 1 pound, rind removed)1 tablespoon freshly squeezed lime juice1 tablespoon honey, optional

 Blend the watermelon, lime juice and optional honey in a blender (or process the melon through a juicer then stir in the lime juice and honey).
 Pour the mixture through a fine sieve into a bowl, pressing the fibrous melon with the back of a spoon to extract the maximum amount of juice.
 Carefully pour or spoon the juice into popsicle molds and freeze until solid.
 If using popsicle sticks, insert the sticks when the popsicles are partially frozen.